< back to Blog home

 Can Wine Go Bad?

 Yes, wine can go bad.
 But, there are many factors that play into how bad it goes and when it goes bad.
-Wine storage conditions, the type of wine, if it’s been opened, and how long it’s stored.
+Wine storage conditions, the type of wine, if it’s been opened, and how long it’s stored (see also: how to store wine).
 The below times assume proper wine storage temperature and wine cellar lighting.

 How Long Does Wine Last Unopened?